Golden Gate University offers degree and certificate programs at three teaching centers and online.

 3 Unit(s)

-Students will explore what is needed today to utilize all data (historical, descriptive, and predictive) and to convert such data into metrics that have meaning for management.
-You will learn and practice an integrated suite of enterprise-wide managerial methodologies and tools that link strategy objectives with tactics using data analysis.
-Practicing how to link strategy to planning, budgeting, customers, stakeholders, processes, costing, people and performance measures will be a major component of the coursework.
-Strategy mapping, balanced scorecards, and dashboards will be explored as tools to holistically drive the firm towards a successful completion of strategic goals.
-Prerequisite: BUS 240 with a grade of "B" or better.
+In this course, students examine key Master Data Management concepts, methodologies, and processes including definitions, types of master data projects, and the data mastering process.
+In addition, students will explore what is needed today to utilize all data (historical, descriptive, and predictive) and to convert such data into metrics that have meaning for management.
+Students will learn and practice an integrated suite of enterprise-wide managerial methodologies and tools that link strategy objectives with tactics using data analysis.
+Corequisite(s): BUS 240 with a grade of "B" or better.

 3 Unit(s)